brasov2de/DragAndDropPCF/Docs/Readme.md

  - We can mimic the drag&drop only by placing this PCF over a container.
 The container can be a Canvas App Container, or the elements of a Gallery.
  - The drag&drop action doesn't work inside the maker portal
  - The drag&drop PCF must be placed on top of the other controls inside your container
+ - HTML 5 Drag&Drop doesn't support touch gestures.
+Because of this, the current version of the PCF works with touch gestures only on iOS version 11+ (but not on Windows or Android)
  - ... tbd